torrid/pyku/README.md

 and deploys a Python/Flask workload onto 2 nodes, providing a way to create and measure CPU load on them.

-The purpose of this rather academic project is to get to know how K8s works and acts, and to learn how to communicate with the nodes.
+The purpose of this rather academic project is to get into K8s and to learn how to communicate with the nodes.

 Since I had to start somewhere, I assume a regular Linux user with sudo/root access, and the group names "kube" and "docker" for the respective services.
-"Works on my machine" (Arch linux t2.micro EC2 instance).
+"Works on my machine©" (Arch linux t2.micro EC2 instance).

 ### Install docker, dockerd, kubernetes, pip, the stress cmdline tool
 ```bash